What is Windows Subsystem for Linux (WSL)?

 How do I use a Windows file with a Linux app?

-One of the benefits of WSL is being able to use the same file with both Windows and Linux apps or tools.
+One of the benefits of WSL is being able to access your files via both Windows and Linux apps or tools.

 Are files in the Linux drive different from the mounted Windows drive?

 Files under the Linux root (i.e.